syncfusion-content/javascript-docs/js/ListView/VirtualScrolling.md

 ---
 layout: post
-title: Virtual Scrolling
+title: Virtual Scrolling in JavaScript ListView Control | Syncfusion
-description: virtual scrolling
+description: Learn here more about virtual scrolling support in Syncfusion Essential JavaScript ListView Control, its elements, and more.
 platform: js
 control: ListView
 documentation: ug
 api: /api/js/ejlistview
 ---

-# Virtual Scrolling
+# Virtual Scrolling in JavaScript ListView

 We can load large data on demand using [allowVirtualScrolling](https://help.syncfusion.com/api/js/ejlistview#members:allowvirtualscrolling) property.
 By default, "allowVirtualScrolling" set as boolean value of **"false"**.
 When it is set true, list items will be loaded on every scroll action.
 The number of items to be loaded per request can be specified using the [itemRequestCount](https://help.syncfusion.com/api/js/ejlistview#members:itemrequestcount)  property.
 By default “itemRequestCount” value will be 5.
 We have provided two type of option for virtualScrolling,